 - emergency response drills.

-If your child is sick, it’s best to keep him at home where he’ll be more comfortable and won’t pass germs on to other children.
-If your child has an infectious illness – for example, whooping cough, school sores or chickenpox – it’s a good idea to let your preschool know so the staff can tell other parents.
+If your child is sick, it’s best to keep them at home where they’ll be more comfortable and won’t pass germs on to other children.
+If your child has an infectious illness – for example, whooping cough, school sores or chickenpox – let your preschool know so the staff can tell other parents.

 Head lice are a common issue for children at this age.
 If your child has head lice, it’s best to tell the preschool and keep your child at home until you’ve got rid of the lice.

-Your child needs to take a broad-brim hat to preschool so she’s protected when she’s playing outside in the sun.
-It’s also a very good idea to get in the habit of putting a broad-spectrum SPF 30+ sunscreen on your child at home before preschool.
+Your child needs to take a broad-brim hat to preschool so they’re protected when they play outside in the sun.

-If your child is toilet-trained before starting preschool, it’s helpful to dress him in clothes that make it easy for him to use the toilet – for example, pants with elastic waists.
-If your child has clothing with zips, buckles or buttons, you might want to help him practise opening and closing these at home.
+If your child is toilet-trained before starting preschool, it’s helpful to dress them in clothes that make it easy to use the toilet – for example, pants with elastic waists.
+If your child has clothing with zips, buckles or buttons, help your child practise opening and closing these at home.
 And you can also pack a spare pair of underpants in case of accidents.

 If your child isn’t using the toilet independently by the time preschool starts, speak with the preschool teacher.